AllStarLink/Allmon3/README.md

 allmon3-passwd allmon3
 ```

-7. Open your web browser to the IP or hostname - http://192.0.2.10/allmon3/
+7. Open your web browser to the IP or hostname - for example: http://192.0.2.10/allmon3/

 ## Requirements
 Allmon3 requires the following: